Can I interest you in the juiciest cornflake-crusted buttermilk chicken on earth?!

-- Line the dishes up in this order to create an assembly line: chicken, flour, egg wash, cornflake mixture and the prepared baking sheet with wire rack.
-Dip the chicken into the flour, then egg wash, then cornflake mixture and place it on the wire rack.
+- Line the dishes up in this order to create an assembly line: chicken, flour, egg/buttermilk mixture, cornflake mixture and the prepared baking sheet with wire rack.
+Dip the chicken into the flour, then the egg/buttermilk mixture, then cornflake mixture and place it on the wire rack.
 Repeat with the remaining ingredients.
 Coat the chicken with cooking spray.

 - Bake 22-27 minutes or until chicken is firm and reaches 165 degrees in the thickest part (use an instant-read thermometer).

 - Drizzle desired amount of honey over the chicken and serve immediately.

 *Cooking Tip: The cook time will differ between chicken thighs and breasts, so it's best to use an instant-read thermometer to tell when it's done.

 - Serving Size: ⅙ of recipe